Rice Pudding

 Spoon in a stemmed glass of rice pudding.

-If you’re searching for the best rice pudding recipe, look no further — this is the one!
+If you’re searching for the best rice pudding recipe, look no further—this is the one!
 The recipe comes from my friend Lisa Kolb Ruland, the talented pastry chef behind the popular recipe blog, Unpeeled.
-Lisa’s recipes are simply fantastic (you must try her sugar-crusted pecan shortbread and French fruit tart if you haven’t already).
+Lisa’s recipes are simply fantastic (try her sugar-crusted pecan shortbread and French fruit tart if you haven’t already).
 What makes this rice pudding recipe special is the use of arborio rice, a short-grain rice that’s typically used in risotto.
-With its high starch content, arborio rice creates a creamy and rich texture without the need for eggs.
+With its high starch content, arborio rice creates a velvety, rich texture without the need for eggs.

 Sue